irwplus/autodiff-smoothing-par/README.md

 # autodiff-smoothing-par
-Examples on how to utilize automatic differentiation (autodiff) for smoothing parameters search The codes optimized by the help of Gemini
+Examples on how to utilize automatic differentiation (autodiff) for smoothing parameters search.
+The codes optimized by the help of Gemini